arunike/CareerHub-Frontend/README.md

 - JD Matcher modal accessible from this page
 - **Employment type badges** — dynamically driven by user-configured types from Settings (10 color options); first type (Full-time) hidden by default
 - **Exact duration display** — all date ranges and tenure stats show `(N days)` alongside human-readable duration
+- **Company logo upload** — upload or remove a company logo per experience entry; displayed as an avatar on the card; stored in `media/experience_logos/`
+- **Raise History Modal** — accessible from experience entries linked to an offer; log raise events (date, type, before/after base/bonus/equity) with optional label and notes; persisted on the linked Offer record

 ### 📅 Availability & Events